The W & Copiah-Lincoln Community College

 What is the name of the degree I will receive?

 Depending which pathway you choose, you will earn either a Bachelor Science in Elementary Education or a Bachelor of Science in Early Childhood Development.
-It is granted by Mississippi University for Women and is offered through the University's Division of Education & Outreach and the College of Arts, Sciences, and Education.
+It is granted by Mississippi University for Women and is offered through the University's School of Education.

 Do I have to live within driving distance of the The W campus to complete this degree?

 Students closer to Columbus may choose to take classes on the The W campus.
 However, through a partnership with Co-Lin Community College, students may take a majority of their courses online and complete supervised student teaching hours within elementary schools in Wesson and surrounding areas.
 While we hope to see all of our students on campus, particularly for major events that include graduation commencement, Co-Lin transfer students may complete the Elementary Education degree without having to drive to The W campus.